What does the MEA do?

 STEVE CONNOLLY (Chair)

-John is Associate Professor (Reader) in Media in Education at the University College London Institute of Education, based in the UCL Knowledge Lab.
+John is a professor of Media in Education at the University College London Institute of Education, based in the UCL Knowledge Lab.
 He has worked in literacy and media in education as: a primary school teacher in East London, a local authority advisor, a teacher educator and, most recently, as an academic and researcher, teaching on MA programmes and supervising doctoral students.
-He has been an active member of the MEA executive for a number of years and is currently chair of the association.
+He has been an active member of the MEA executive for a number of years and a former chair of the association .
 His research and publications are in the fields of: media education and new literacies.
 In his work, he advocates for media education from the earliest years and a wider and more ambitious definition of literacy which encompasses the culture, interests and agency of younger learners.

 Dr. Michelle Cannon has worked in the field of informal film and media production in the primary and early secondary years for 16 years.
 In 2016 she finished her doctorate focussing on new media literacies and the moving image at The Centre for Excellence in Media Practice at Bournemouth University.
 She has evaluated and collaborated on BFI film education programmes as well as international research projects, presenting at film and media education conferences in the UK, Madrid, Prague, Boston and Hong Kong.
 Currently she lectures at the UCL Institute in Education London, leading the BA module Media Production in Education and working on the MA in Digital Media, Culture and Education

-Melissa has taught Media and Film in a comprehensive School in East London for eighteen years.
+Melissa has taught Media and Film in a comprehensive School in East London for twenty years.
 Over that time she has worked as Head of Vocational Media and Head of Department.
-She is still very much involved in Media teaching in her school but also has wider responsibilities in the Sixth Form.
+She also ran the specialist schools programme which included media arts.
+She is still very much involved in Media teaching in her school which she juggles alongside her role as Director of Sixth Form.
 In addition she has worked on a number of examination board qualifications and she is on the senior examining team for AQA GCSE Media Studies.
 She is the current MEA secretary.

 Jenny Grahame is a founder member of the MEA.
 A longtime media educator in London schools, she worked at the English and Media Centre for 30 years, where she trained media teachers, produced many classroom resources and publications , and launched and edited MediaMagazine for sixteen years.